jimbrake/ISA-Exploratorium/_all_projects/2018_ALT_780/README.md

 ## ALT-780
 A design limiting data memory access for a single instruction to a single memory location
-- considered the biggest obstacle to high performance
+-considered the biggest obstacle to high performance
 ALT-780 uses a 24-bit instruction and an eight bit prefix to specify an index register
 A 24-bit instruction contains an 8-bit op-code, three four bit register designators
 -and a four bit address mode